 “I’m Deepika.
 We don’t know each other.
 This is the first time we are talking,” she said, filling me with surprise.

 “What can I do for you, Deepika?”
 I asked.

 “I want to meet you.”

 “I need you to analyse the handwriting of my husband,” she said.

 “Any specific reason you want me to analyse his handwriting?”

 There was a brief silence.
 “Yes.
 But I will tell you when we meet,” Deepika said, agreeing to meet me in the afternoon at a coffee shop in Bandra.

 I reached the coffee shop before her, occupying a corner table not far away from the entrance.
 After a few minutes, I saw a 28-something woman getting off an Audi in front of the coffee shop.
 She walked straight in and started looking around.
 I was not sure it was her.
-But when I saw her walking towards me confidently with a smile, I realised probably she knew that the bespectacled man sitting in the corner was me.
+But when I saw her walking towards me confidently with a smile, I realised probably she had identified the bespectacled man.

 “You don’t look very different from your picture on your website,” she said, taking the chair across the table.

 We ordered coffee and spoke for about 10 minutes during which Deepika said she wanted me to analyse his handwriting because she suspected that her husband, a businessman, was cheating on her.
 She told me about a few incidents that made her think that something fishy was going on in his life.